Rules and Regulations: Hockey (Open)

-HOC 1.2 It will be at the sole discretion of the Competition Director as to the application of these rules, and any subsequent decision made as a result will be final.
+HOC 1.2 It will be at the discretion of the event referee and LYG personnel as to the application of these rules, and any subsequent decision made as a result will be final.

 HOC 1.3 The Tournament Organisers reserve the rights to alter or amend the playing schedule if necessary and make decisions on any matters arising during the tournament, including any matters not covered by the tournament regulations.

 HOC 2.1 The following age groups and respective minimum/maximum date of births will apply to the London Youth Games Hockey Competition:

 *Boroughs/Team managers should ensure any participant possesses the required skill level to compete in the U14 age group.
 LYG will not accept responsibility for any participant of a younger age group being injured if playing up.

 HOC 2.1.
 Competitors are not permitted to enter this competition if they are ineligible.
 No exceptions will be made.

 HOC 2.2 It is the responsibility of competitors/parents/team managers/local authority staff to ensure all competitors details are entered correctly at the time of submission, and that they are eligible to compete for their borough under the London Youth Games Games Rules, and in accordance with the age groups outlined for the competition.

 HOC 2.2.1 In the instance a competitor is found to be ineligible, they will be disqualified from the competition entirely, and the borough will receive a points penalty as per the Games Rules.